luxonis/depthai-docs-website/source/pages/api.rst

 with the following commands.
 For this example, the :code:`branch` that we will try out is :code:`develop` (which is the branch we use to soak new features before merging them into :code:`main`):

-Prior to running the following, you can either clone the respository independently (for not over-writing any of your local changes) or simply do a :code:`git pull` first.
+Prior to running the following, you can either clone the repository independently (for not over-writing any of your local changes) or simply do a :code:`git pull` first.

 .. code-block:: bash